I LOVE pancakes! I make Swedish pancakes the same way my mother made hers - with loads of eggs.

 2. Melt the butter in a large non-stick frying pan and add the melted butter to the pancake batter whilst whisking.
 You only need to use a small amount of butter, ¼ of a teaspoon, for frying each pancake.

 3. The frying pan needs to be quite hot and the butter should be turning brown before adding a small ladle of pancake batter to the pan.
-Swirl the pan around until you get a thin even pancake.
+Tilt the pan to move the mixture around for a thin and even pancake.
 Fry for about one minute, until you can see that it’s nicely browned (just lift up a corner), before carefully flipping the pancake over.
 Fry for another minute.
 Transfer to a plate and continue with the next pancake, and the next one, and...

 They are worth it though!

-For a dairy, egg and gluten-free variation of pancakes, try my buckwheat and sweet potato crepes.
-I eat these crepes for breakfast sometimes – topped with some feta cheese and watercress.
+Or try my buckwheat and sweet potato crepes.
+I sometimes eat these for breakfast as well – topped with some feta cheese and watercress.